GetMural/mural-docusaurus/docs/ImageBackground.md

 ## Audio Sources

-This is where can set an audio file to accompany your Image Background if you wish.
+Both audio formats have a preview window available.
+At least one format is required - these days all modern browsers play mp3 so ogg is not strictly necessary.
 The audio file will loop infinitely.

+### MP3

+This is where you select the sound file you want that is in the MP3 format.

+### Ogg

+This is where you select the sound file you want that is in the Ogg format.